aweussom/compile-python3.x-with-ssl-for-debian8/README.md

 - `build.sh` – helper that builds the image, runs PyInstaller in an isolated container, and writes binaries to `dist/`.
 - `app.py` – tiny sample entrypoint; replace with your own application.
 - `hello_world.py` – even smaller smoke-test script to prove the toolchain works.
+- `requirements.txt` – where you pin dependencies for the build.
+- `package-debs.sh` – optional step to wrap the built binary into a .deb with a date-based version.
+- `save_git_info.sh` – optional helper to generate `git_info.py` from your current Git state.

 ## Quick start
 ```bash